First performed by Glenkens 73 Drama Club, February 1978

 The next morning, Nell sets her revised plan in motion.
 First, she has to extract a considerable sum of money from Pitcairn for all of them to voyage to Nova Scotia – yes, she’s got plans for Willie.
 Then she has to free Jean from her locked room – but Pitcairn has the only key.
 Otherwise, the elopement is doomed.
 What Nell now needs is the services of an illustrious Italian portrait painter to ensure a happy ending.

-Inspired by Moliere’s Le Sicillien, this play is fun packed romp with great opportunities for visual business.
+Inspired by Moliere’s Le Sicillien, this play is fun packed romp with great opportunities for sight gags.

 "This is a delightful play.
 The fun is fast and furious" - Amateur Stage